-University College is very proud of its graduate community.
-As a graduate at University College, you will be able to participate in a wide range of intellectual, social and sporting activities.
+University College ('Univ') is very proud of its graduate community.
+As a graduate student at Univ, you will be able to participate in a wide range of intellectual, social and sporting activities.
 The college's graduates are high achievers and many secure highly competitive studentships.
 They are internationally diverse and make up a large section of the student body.

-Endowed in 1249, University College has a claim to be Oxford’s oldest College.
+Though having a claim to be Oxford’s oldest college (endowed in 1249), University College strives to be forward thinking in aspiration and modern in outlook.
 It combines academic excellence with an atmosphere that is friendly, relaxed and welcoming.
 The college's students come from a wide variety of backgrounds and from over 35 different countries.

-- Prime Ministers Clement Attlee (UK), Bob Hawke (Australia) and Kofe Abrefa Busia (Ghana)
+- politicians Bill Clinton, Festus Mogae, Clement Attlee, Bob Hawke and Kofe Abrefa Busia

-- Well-known figures in the media, such as Christina Lamb and Armando Iannucci.
+- media figures Christina Lamb and Armando Iannucci.

 Accommodation and meals

 The college is usually able to offer accommodation to all first-year graduates.
-Accommodation is located on the main college site in Merton Street and Magpie Lane.
-Accommodation for couples is available in a modern accommodation centre in North Oxford, twenty minutes’ walk from the college, with lovely gardens and good computing facilities.
+Most graduate accommodation is located on the main college site in Merton Street and Magpie Lane.
+Accommodation for couples is available in a modern accommodation centre in North Oxford, twenty minutes’ walk from the college, with lovely gardens.
 Some of the college's second-year single graduates also live on this site.
 The accommodation in North Oxford is close to the excellent shops, cafés and restaurants of Summertown.

 Meals are offered each day during term, and throughout much of the vacation, via both informal self-service and served dinners; graduate guest nights are regular events and always a sell-out.
 All meals are optional and offered on a pay as you eat basis.
 All graduate accommodation has self-catering provision so that people can cook for themselves or with friends.